okta/okta-aspnet/docs/aspnet4x-mvc.md

 ## Handling failures

+This library exposes [OpenIdConnectEvents](https://docs.microsoft.com/en-us/previous-versions/aspnet/mt180963(v=vs.113)) so you can hook into specific events during the authentication process.
+For more information see [`AuthenticationFailed`](https://docs.microsoft.com/en-us/previous-versions/aspnet/mt180967(v=vs.113)).

-In the event a failure occurs, the Okta.AspNet library provides the `OnAuthenticationFailed` delegate defined on the `OktaMvcOptions` class.
-The following is an example of how to use `OnAuthenticationFailed` to handle authentication failures:
+ The following is an example of how to use events to handle failures:

 ```csharp
 public class Startup